-Construction emissions are generally transient in nature, particularly when following an alignment such as a road or pipeline, and would be subject to approval conditions to avoid, minimise and manage impacts.
-Combustion emissions and particulates from vehicles on roads, freight rail and aircraft are the key pollutants associated with operation, and would be subject to operational environmental management plans.
+Construction emissions are generally transient in nature, particularly when following an alignment such as a road or pipeline, and would be subject to approvals conditions to avoid, minimise and manage impacts.
+Combustion emissions and particulates from vehicles on roads, freight rail and aircraft, are the key pollutants associated with operation and would be subject to operational environmental management plans.
 It is expected that the construction and operational air quality impacts of all projects and developments would be minimised to the extent practicable.
-Any contributions from future infrastructure projects would be expected to be localised and associated with on-ground sources.